yujianyuanhaha/DQN-DSA/README_config.md

 ``` shell
     *.pyc
 ```
 to ignore local files ending with name `.pyc` and under any folder.
 Refer to [bitbucks git ignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) for more tricks.
+Notice if you have not edit `.gitignore` when init the repository, you need to remove all `.pyc` file by command `find . -name "*.pyc" -exec git rm -f "{}" \;`.

 # How to run
 Git Clone the codes by in terminal by `git clone https://github.com/yujianyuanhaha/DQN-DSA`, or in GUI app(Github or GitKraken).